Nek/Resume/resume.md

  * <http://nikdudnik.com>
  * 903-758-1022

-### ATTENTION WORK IN PROGRESS The following info is not mine.
+### ATTENTION WORK IN PROGRESS The following text is a mixup of resume template and a real info.

 ## Background

-I am a current student of Computer Science at Cal Poly with an interest in communication and design.
-I am a big believer in experimenting with new things to expand my knowledge both professionally and recreationally.
-I strive to be a quick learner and both a competent leader and capable worker.
-I am an Eagle Scout and was an active officer of the Cal Poly Linux Users Group for three years.
-I was awarded Cal Poly's Residence Hall Council member of the year for both 2006 and 2007.
+I am currently working at http://ghcg.com making adobe flex/air user interfaces for automated trading systems.
+My interest is concise creation of human usable software.
+I believe that good development practices is the only way to deal with complex projects.
+But I also believe that the only way to move the practices forward and create new ones is by experimentation.
+I interested in many things which involve perception...

 ## Education